How Big Data can help boost tourism numbers

 Timothy Oriedo @PeopleDailyKe

-Notable growth were recorded in tourism receipts in 2018 with the ministry reporting Sh157 billion compared to Sh119.9 billion earned the previous year.
+Notable growth was recorded in tourism receipts in 2018 with the ministry reporting Sh157 billion compared to Sh119.9 billion earned the previous year.

 This move is welcome and to help KTB meet its objective, they ought to leverage on emerging opportunity.
 One such technology is Big Data Analytics and here is why.